 - An issue with addressing your feelings and thoughts, or you diminish/deny how you feel.

 Codependency and alcoholism often correlate.
 Did you know that the term was created to refer to the spouses of those with alcoholism?
-A relationship in which the person becomes codependent on an individual struggling with alcohol use is a reality many people face.
+A relationship in which the person becomes codependent on an individual struggling with addictive behaviors is a reality many people face.

 Codependency is a learned behavior.
 For example, a child may grow up witnessing an unhealthy relationship with their parents and then unintentionally develop those same characteristics.
-Codependent behaviors could also be learned by other means, such as:
+Examples of codependent behavior could also be learned by other means, such as: